KojoZero/mokuro/README.md

 Alternatively, you can still use the old method from mokuro 0.1.*:
 Instead of a .mokuro file, generate an HTML file, which you can open in a browser.
-You can transfer the resulting HTML file together with manga images to another device (e.g. your mobile phone) and read there.
 This method is still supported for backward compatibility, but it is recommended to use the new .mokuro format and the web reader.
 For details, see [Legacy HTML vs. new .mokuro format](#legacy-html-vs-new-mokuro-format).